FarhanShares/laravel-mediaman/README.md

 `attachMedia()` returns number of media attached (int) on success & null on failure.

 ### Retrieve media of a model
-Apart from that, `HasMedia` trait enables your app models retrieving media conveniently.
+Apart from that, `HasMedia` trait enables your App Models retrieving media conveniently.

 ```php
 // All media from the default channel
 $post->getMedia();